 Supplementary application form (for requesting additional tissue for a project that has been approved earlier)

 All applications are reviewed by the NBB’s scientific committee.
 The review process is based on the availability of the material (diagnosis and anatomical area) and scientific quality of the project.
 Within 6 weeks upon receipt of the application form, we aim to inform you whether your request can be approved.
+The document linked below describes the review criteria for applications.

 Approval and financial contribution